telerik/ajax-docs/theme-builder/import.md

-The **Theme Builder** tool enables you to upload your own theme that you have created previously.
-You need to select the *Import existing theme* option.
+The **Sass Theme Builder** tool enables you to upload your own theme that you have previously created.
+You just need to select the *Import existing theme* option.

->note You must upload both **ScssPrimitives.json** and **UsedControls.json** files in order for the imported theme to be recognized correctly.
+>note You must upload the **primitives.scss** file or both **ScssPrimitives.json** and **UsedControls.json** files if you had used the previos version of the Theme Builder.

 ![Themebuilder import existing theme](images/theme-builder-import-existing-theme.png)